chess10kp/evalyn/README.md

 # Evalyn
 A lightweight Scheme interpreter implemented in Haskell.
-This project includes my solutions to [https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours][Write Yourself a Scheme in 48 Hours], as well as additional changes I've implemented.
+This project includes my solutions to [Write Yourself a Scheme in 48 Hours](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours), as well as additional changes I've implemented.

 ## Features